ianw1974/zimbra-build-scripts/README.md

 the information that you likely will want to change is ```BUILD_NO```, ```BUILD_RELEASE```, ```BUILD_RELEASE_NO```.
 The remaining values shouldn't need to be changed.

 If you have any issues/problems when using the scripts, please open an issue so that I can help in resolved.

+## What's working

+So far I have used these scripts for building CentOS 7 and Ubuntu 18.04.
+Ubuntu 16.04 should work as the zm-build instructions for dependencies worked fine for 18.04.

+## What's not working

+CentOS 8 is failing on the build process and I need to figure out why.
+Therefore, this isn't complete yet but should be hopefully sometime soon.

 ## Preparation